 Endometrial Receptivity Array (ERA) is the diagnostic procedure that may help to determine whether the endometrial cavity is ready for embryo implantation.
 Endometrium refers to the inner lining of the uterus to which the embryo must attach itself after fertilization.
 The endometrium plays a key role in the implantation of an embryo during IVF.
 The ERA test is meant for evaluation of the functioning of the genes that determine the receptivity of the endometrium.
 There are over 238 genes that must be assessed through the ERA test.
 It can also help predict the ideal window of implantation for a particular woman.
-By doing this, IVF specialists can time the implantation to reduce the chance of the implantation failure.
+By doing this, IVF specialists can time the implantation to reduce the chance of implantation failure.

 IVF is one of the most famous fertility treatments available.
 Though it does not guarantee conception, most patients are expected to conceive within 3 IVF cycles.
 However, some women fail to conceive even after 3 cycles of IVF.
 In such cases, doctors then begin to search for the reasons why the woman has been unable to conceive.
-Receptivity of the uterus is one of the possible reasons for this.
+The receptivity of the uterus is one of the possible reasons for this.
 This can be verified with an Endometrial Receptivity Array (ERA) test.

 ERA (Endometrial Receptivity Analysis) assesses the optimum time in the endometrial cycle to perform embryo transfer.
-Thus, ERA can increase the chances of the pregnancy by synchronizing an implantation-ready embryo with a receptive endometrium.
+Thus, ERA can increase the chances of pregnancy by synchronizing an implantation-ready embryo with a receptive endometrium.

-INDICATIONS OF ENDOMETRIAL RECEPTIVITY ARRAY (ERA)
+ENDOMETRIAL RECEPTIVITY ARRAY (ERA)

-In case of atrophic (< 6 mm) or hypertrophic endometrium (> 12 mm), the ERA can be done if this condition is constant in all endometrial cycles for this patient.
+In the case of atrophic (< 6 mm) or hypertrophic endometrium (> 12 mm), the ERA can be done if this condition is constant in all endometrial cycles for this patient.

 HOW DOES ERA TEST WORK

 Endometrial Receptivity Array uses Next Generation Sequencing (NGS) technology to analyze the gene expression of 248 genes related to the endometrial receptivity status.
 The results obtained from this test are based on the expression analysis of these genes with a computational predictor designed and developed by Igenomix.
-After sequencing the genetic material (RNA)obtained from an endometrial biopsy, it is possible to evaluate if the endometrium is Receptive or Non-receptive in a given moment of the endometrial cycle.
-This result can be used to give recommendations for the personalized embryo transfer in each patient according to patients’ specific endometrial profile.
+After sequencing the genetic material (RNA)obtained from an endometrial biopsy, it is possible to evaluate if the endometrium is Receptive or Non-receptive at a given moment of the endometrial cycle.
+This result can be used to give recommendations for personalized embryo transfer in each patient according to the patient’s specific endometrial profile.
 In a small number of cases (10%), it is necessary to establish the personalized window of implantation by performing a second endometrial biopsy on the specific day designated by the first ERA test.